fremn/careerplug-rails-coding-challenge/README.md

 * Fork this repository
 * Create a new branch named [YOUR FIRST NAME]-[YOUR LAST NAME]
-* Complete both features in this branch
+* Complete all features in this branch
 * Submit a pull request when you are finished.

 ## What are we looking for?